gio-remo/Workbook/SQLbolt/README.md

-## Notes and exercises from the SQLbolt course.
+## Notes and exercises from the SQLBolt course.

 - Hands-on course: [sqlbolt.com](https://sqlbolt.com/)